The Best Tool Brands of 2022

 The Home Depot has decided not to compete in the crowded power tools market, focusing instead on hand tools, compressor-driven pneumatic tools, and a wide range of cabinets and tool chests.
 Like Kobalt, Husky Tools satisfies the needs of the prosumer market with quality equipment that offers savings over the leading tool brands.

-Known for: IRWIN is known for a vast range of high-quality hand tools, plus accurate measuring and marking devices.
+About the Brand: IRWIN is known for a vast range of high-quality hand tools, plus accurate measuring and marking devices.

 Irwin Industrial Tools began in Martinsville, Ohio, in 1885 when Charles Irwin started manufacturing auger bits.
 The company still manufactures a wide range of drill bits, in addition to saws, chisels, hammers, pliers, wrenches, snips, screwdrivers, knives, levels, and squares.
 Today, IRWIN is a part of Stanley Black & Decker.